-OFS has productive working relationships with all of these bodies, and cooperates with each oversight agency's effort to produce periodic audits and reports that focus on the many aspects of TARP.
-Individually and collectively, the oversight bodies' audits and reports have made, and continue to make, important contributions to the TARP programs.
+OFS had productive working relationships with all of these bodies, and cooperated with each oversight agency's effort to produce periodic audits and reports that focus on the many aspects of TARP.
+Individually and collectively, the oversight bodies' audits and reports have made important contributions to the TARP programs.

-Analysis of Fiscal Years 2021 and 2020 Financial Summary and Cumulative Net Income
+Analysis of Fiscal Years 2023 and 2022 Financial Summary and Cumulative Net Income